HighlanderRobotics/Highlanders-Training/Docs/Architecture/CommandBased.md

 Subsystems are ways to organize resources that can be used by one Command at a time.

-Some hardware might not be stored in a Subsystem if multiple things can/should use it.
+Some hardware might not be stored in a Subsystem if multiple things can/should use it at the same time safely.
 For example, a vision setup can be read from by many things, and might not need to be locked by Commands.
 Therefore, it might not be stored in a Subsystem.